Facelift New York

 Unlike the traditional facelift, the deep plane facelift (Deep Plane Rhytidectomy) involves a deeper plane of dissection, allowing the surgeon access to the underlying muscle and soft tissue layer just below the skin.
 This includes the malar fat pads which begin to droop and flatten with age.
 During the procedure, the surgeon is constantly focused on the mid-face area including, the nose and upper lip to correct any issues caused by aging.

-To learn more about facelifts, visit medlineplus.gov
+To learn more about facelifts, visit medlineplus.gov.

-Facelift Surgery: The Exact Details
+Facelift Surgery in New York City: The Exact Details

 Benefits of Facelift Procedure